 My name is Mark Charlwood, and I live in the lovely county of Hampshire in South East England.
 I have a wide and eclectic range of interests that include sustainability, alternative energy, science and technology and aerospace.

 Having said that, I’m also partial to creative writing, poetry, lyric writing and travel reporting – just for the hell of it.

 Needless to say, the production of articles, web content, technical manuals, instruction books, procedures and checklists are all within my capability and skill set.

-I was a flight instructor for a major airline for over 17 years, and held ratings to instruct on the Boeing 737-200, The Airbus A319/320/321, The Boeing 777-200/300, and the Boeing 747-400.
-In that time I managed to amass over 15,000 hours, most of it sitting in a darkened full motion flight simulator.
+I was a flight instructor for over 17 years, and hold ratings to train pilots on the Boeing 737-200, Airbus A319/320/321, Boeing 777-200/300, and the Boeing 747-400.
+I somehow managed to amass over 15,000 instructional hours, most of it sitting in a darkened full motion flight simulator.

 Over the years, I have written many publications, from training manuals, checklists, procedures and technical examinations, through to technical reports and articles.

 I also love tflying all types of light aircraft.
-I have a multi engine rating, instrument rating, and instructor rating.
+I have a multi-engine rating, instrument rating, and instructor rating.
 I also hold a sailplane licence, since learning to glide with the Air Training Corps in the early 1970s.
 I now own my own small aeroplane which is based on a quiet farm strip not far from my home in rural Hampshire.
 I have a love of creative writing, so watch out for future posts!

 Thanks for visiting!